 “Pie chart users deserve same suspicion+skepticism as those who mix up its/it’s, there/their…”

 There’s a multitude of articles railing against them with titles like “People, Please Stop Using Pie Charts”, and you know passions are deep when there’s even a website promoting the cause.
 Pie charts are fast becoming the Comic Sans of the data visualization world.
-We created our own short video on why a pie chart may not be the best option for visualizing your data and how to do so more effectively:

 The case against pie charts